v-novaltd/LCEVCdecJS/docs/dec/LCEVCdec.md

   * If poster frame is enabled, render it.
 * play:
   * If it is the first time, enable queue rendering.
-  * Reset the presentation time at the queue.
+  * Reset the presentation time in the Queue class.
   * Refresh the video control icons.
 * pause:
   * Reset the presentation time at the queue.